pav0107/CV/README.md

 I’m a junior full stack developer looking to join a company whose products or services excite me, and where I feel I can make a valuable contribution to the team.
 I also want to be somewhere that will allow me to continue the steep learning curve I enjoyed at Makers, an intensive 16-week coding bootcamp.

-Prior to Makers, I graduated with a degree in Physics with Astrophysics, enjoyed a career as an advertising creative/copywriter and performed stand-up comedy to audiences of up to 400 people in places such as London, Manchester, Edinburgh, Vienna and Budapest.
+Prior to Makers, I graduated with a degree in Physics with Astrophysics MSci, enjoyed a career as an advertising creative/copywriter and performed stand-up comedy to audiences of up to 400 people in places such as London, Manchester, Edinburgh, Vienna and Budapest.

 ## PROJECTS